 Suicide is the second leading cause of death among young people ages 10-24.
 But there is hope.
-Suicide is also the most preventable form of death.
-With education, awareness, and conversation, we can save lives.
+Education and greater awareness can help save lives.

 Did You Know?

-- 17% of 9th-12th graders seriously considered attempting suicide
+- 18.8% of students had seriously considered attempting suicide.

 Signs Someone May Need Help: